cloudmesh-community/fa19-516-158/datacenter.md

 In May 2017, British Airways filed a lawsuit against its data centre supplier CBRE.
 Around 700 flights were cancelled and 75,000 people were left stranded.
 It costed them 80 million Euros.
 This could be a factor that the ticket prices of British Airlines came down in 2018.

 "Simon Allen, Membership Secretary at the UK Data Centre Interest Group (DCIG), and one of the key responsible for the DCIRN, said: “The airline industry has an enviable record of continuously improving flight safety by industry-wide sharing of accident and potential accident information,” he said.

 “However, the same is not the case in the data centre industry where it is common practice to cover up failures or potential disasters in a misguided attempt to protect reputations.

-“Root cause investigation findings are normally secret and bound by NDA which has resulted in The Data Centre industry being at a disadvantage in learning from failures.”"
+“Root cause investigation findings are normally secret and bound by NDA which has resulted in The Data Centre industry being at a disadvantage in learning from failures.”
 [6](https://data-economy.com/british-airways-dreadful-data-centre-outage-costs-airline-80m/)

 Similarly, in August 206, Delta Airlines cancelled 2,000 flights in 3 days.
 It costed them $150million.
 The reason was that an electrical component which provided power to the airline's data centre failed and caused the shutdown of the data centre.